Senepol: Breed history

 Being better suited to the island's climatic conditions than European breeds, it was reported that 60 heifers and two bulls of the N'Dama Petite breed were imported to St. Croix from Senegal in 1860 by George Elliot.
 This became the nucleus of the N'Dama cattle herd on St. Croix and by 1889, Henry C. Nelthropp, at the Granard Estates, was one of the largest N'Dama breeders with 250 purebred cattle.
 In 1918 Henry's son, Bromley, bought a Red Poll bull from Trinidad (which originated in England) to improve the cows' milking ability and remove their long horns.
 Two of this bull's sons were used as herd sires.
 In 1942 another Red Poll bull was purchased, this time from St. Thomas, and two locally raised purebred Red Poll cows were added to the herd.

 The admixed cattle were selected for solid red color, natural polling and heat tolerance.
 These offspring were dispersed to four main herds on the island.
 The name Senepol was adopted in 1954 and a breed registry was established in the late 1960s.
 Aided by the United States Department of Agriculture the College of the Virgin Islands Extension Service began on farm performance testing in 1976.
 In 1977 22 cows were taken to the United States and the breed has since spread across the southern states.
 There are now more than 500 breeders with more than 14,000 registered cattle.
-They are also found in Australia, South Africa, Botswana, Namibia, Venezuela, Mexico, Paraguay, Philippines, Zimbabwe, Brazil, Puerto Rico and Dominican Republic.
+They are also found in Australia, South Africa, Botswana, Namibia, Venezuela, Mexico, Paraguay, Philippines, Zimbabwe, Brazil, Puerto Rico, Dominican Republic and Bolivia.